payu-india/CMS-Chatbot/docs/subscriptions/customer-experience-and-workflow-recurring-payments/pay-and-subscribe-mandate-experience.md

 > 📘 Note:
 >
 > The Pay and Subscribe is supported only with PayU Hosted Checkout integration.
-For the request and response parameters, refer to [Pay and Subscribe Consent Transaction using PayU Hosted Checkout](ref:one-time-mandate-consent-transaction).
+For the request and response parameters, refer to[ Payment Consent Transaction - PayU Hosted Integration](ref:payment-consent-transaction-payu-hosted).

 Currently, the standard transaction flow for Pay and Subscribe transactions, integrated with a PayU Recommendation Engine and SI capabilities.